boonebgorges/invite-anyone/readme.txt

 * BuddyPress 2.1 compatibility
 * Fix bug that broke accept-invitation and opt-out pages on BuddyPress 2.1
 * Improved handling for emails with plus signs
+* Fix bug that prevented Opt Out button from submitting properly

 = 1.3.3 =
 * Improved appearance for autosuggest spinner